octaos/php-integration/index.md

 >You can go by *PayPage* and choose to show all your payments here, or modify to exclude or include one or more payments.
 Use `->usePayPage()` where you can custom your own *PayPage*.
 This introduces an additional step in the customer checkout flow, though.
 Note also that Invoice and Payment plan payments will return an asynchronous when used from PayPage.

-*I wish to prepare an order and receive a link that I can mail to a customer, who then will complete the order payment using their card.*
+*I wish to prepare an order and receive a link that I can mail to a customer, who then will complete the order payment using their card. (url is valid up to one hour)*

->Create and build the order, then select the card payment method with the `->usePaymentMethod()`, but instead of getting a form with `->getPaymentForm()`, use `->getPaymentUrl()` to get an url to present to the user.
+>Create and build the order, then select the card payment method with the `->usePaymentMethod()`, but instead of getting a form for sending the customer to Webpay through HTTP POST with `->getPaymentForm()`, use `->getPaymentUrl()` to get an prepared url to send the customer to WebPay through a HTTP GET.

 *I wish to set up a subscription using recurring card payments, which will renew each month without further end user interaction.*